Cyfrin/foundry-full-course-cu/README.md

 # Table of Contents

-> All the lessons for on this repo are for several courses on the Solidity Developer Career path of Cyfrin Updraft.
+> All the lessons on this repo are for several courses on the Solidity Developer Career path of Cyfrin Updraft.

 <details>
 <summary>Resources</summary>